How to Communicate Your Dental Concerns to Your Dentist

 - Use Descriptive Language: Describe your pain or discomfort clearly—mention when it started, how often it occurs, and what triggers it.

-- Ask for Clarification: Don’t hesitate to ask if certain terms or procedures are unclear.
+- Ask for Clarification: Don’t hesitate to ask if specific terms or procedures are unclear.

 By following these steps, you’ll help create a more productive dialogue with your dentist: